Wire wrapping a bead is a simple wire wrapping technique but just needs a little perseverance to produce neat and consistent results.

 However, you can create the same effect with larger holed beads and thinker wire, it will just be a littler more difficult!
 We recommend starting small so that you can master the technique with ease.

 Pinch both ends of the wire together at the top of the bead.
-Check that the bead is centred.
+Check that the bead is centered.

-Cut off the end of the short side of wire, so that it is only about 2-3mm above the bead.
-To cut your wire use Side Cutters.
+Cut off the end of the short side of the wire using side cutters, so that it is only about 2-3mm above the bead.

 Next form a loop with the longer side of wire by bending it to a right angle and wrapping it around the tip of your round nose pliers.
-Make sure the loop is above the end of the short side of the wire and centre of the briolette.
+Make sure the loop is above the end of the short side of the wire and center of the bead.

-Switch to using the snipe nose pliers and hold the loop flat between the tips.
+Using snipe nose pliers, hold the loop flat between the tips.
 Take the long length of wire between your fingers and hold it taught.
 Start wrapping it around the stem of the wires - starting at the base of the loop and working down towards the bead.
 Make sure that each wrap sits neatly and close to the last.

 Once you have mastered this technique you will find it useful for many different beading projects.
 Wire wrapped beads like this can be attached with a jump ring to a section of chain and made into drop earrings and pendants or attached to a bracelet to make charms - the possibilities are endless!